intrig-unicamp/mininet-wifi/examples/README.md

 #### wifiMobility.py:

 This example shows how work with Mobility.

-It has not a model implemented yet.
+#### wifiMobilityModels.py:

+This example shows how work with some Mobility Models.

 #### wifiPosition.py: